🙂 Establishing culture add

 - Have a founder chat

-A formal structured interview can establish whether the candidate’s values will add to your company’s values and mission.
+A formal structured interview can establish whether the developer's values will add to your company’s values and mission.

-A few good questions to establish whether the candidate adds to your culture:
+A few good questions to establish whether a developer adds to your culture:

 - Can you relate a specific instance in your career where you collaborated across different teams?